gstangel/IsuSolarCarTememetrics/README.md

 This application does not utilize 100% of the information coming in from the arduino, but it does display the most relevant things.

-GUI is made usibng pyqt5
+GUI is made using pyqt5